coldmanck/VidHOI/README.md

 - Human/object trajectories for training/validation
   - `train_trajectories.json`
   - `val_trajectories.json`
+- For removing testing frames with missing predicted boxes (during evaluation with precomputed boxes; details below)
+  - `val_instances_predictions_train_small_vidor_with_pseudo_labels.pth`

 One then needs to extract frames from VidOR videos using `$ROOT/slowfast/dataset/vidor-github/extract_vidor_frames.sh`.

+**[Important Note]** Since ST-HOI baselines with pre-computed predicted boxes (during validation) miss bounding boxes for some validation frames, to make them compatiable with the results that used ground truth boxes we remove those testing frames that *no any bounding box got predicted by the trajectory generation model*, i.e., we evaluate our all baselines only on those testing frames with at least one predicted boxes.
+This is done via replacing the default value of `VIDOR.TEST_PREDICT_BOX_LISTS` from `val_frame_annots.json` to `val_instances_predictions_train_small_vidor_with_pseudo_labels.pth`.
+This results in 168 less testing examples (22,967 -> 22,808 frames).
+To validate a model on all 22,808 frames, change the option back to `val_frame_annots.json`.

 ## Download ST-HOI Baselines
 ### Files